rimatla/React-GraphQL-eCommerce/e-commerce/backend/notes.md

 - `npm run dev` is a combination of debug and playground in parallel
 - `npm run debug` or `npm start`

+# Steps to whenever you need to update a piece of data
+- datamodel.prisma
+- deploy it tp Prisma so DB csn be updated (crucial step)
+- schema.graphql

 # queries playground
 ```
 # Write your query or mutation here